keu/docs/guides/airflow-sql.md

         opr_pivot_data >> opr_load_data
 ```

 In the DAG, the Python function `pivot_data` executes the SQL query and saves the results in a pandas dataframe using the `read_sql` function.
-It then pivots the data to the desired format and saves the it to S3.
+It then pivots the data to the desired format and saves it to Amazon S3.
 Lastly, the downstream task `opr_load_data`  loads that data back to Snowflake using the transfer operator described in Example 3.

-## Example 5 - Using dag-factory
+## Example 5 - Use dag-factory

-If you have SQL users who aren't familiar with Airflow or don't know any Python, they can use [dag-factory](https://github.com/ajbosco/dag-factory) to generate DAGs using a YAML configuration file.
+If you're unfamiliar with Airflow or Python, you can use [dag-factory](https://github.com/ajbosco/dag-factory) to generate DAGs using a YAML configuration file.

 Once you've installed dag-factory in your Airflow environment, you can add your SQL query tasks to a YAML configuration file and add this to your project's `include/` directory: